 By now everyone has heard about the health benefits of the Mediterranean Diet and with the popularity of sushi lots of us probably view an Asian Diet as a healthy alternative.
-However, the African Heritage Diet I was raised eating is just as nutritious as its’ more popular peers, one reason being the basis of the plant based diet is greens.
+However, the African Heritage Diet I was raised eating is just as nutritious as its’ more popular peers, one reason being the basis of the plant based diet are greens like King Collards.

 My family ate a variety of greens when I was a child – mustard, cabbage, turnip, a green I notice many farmers now discard at Farmers’ Markets, and the most beneficial of all, collards.